Violation of Georgia Controlled Substances Act

 The prison sentence for a Schedule II drug possession is two to 15 years for a first offense.
 A second conviction is five to 30 years in prison.

-Violation of Georgia Controlled Substances Act: Schedule III Drugs
+Violation of the Georgia Controlled Substances Act: Schedule III Drugs

 Drugs in the Schedule III classification includes testosterone, ketamine and other steroids.
 Possession of ketamine is one example of violating the Act in Atlanta.